metal-stack/docs/docs/src/overview/isolated-kubernetes.md

     // Egress defines a list of cidrs which are allowed for outgoing traffic Egress []string `json:"egress,omitempty"`
 }

-type (
-    // NetworkAccessType defines how a cluster is capable of accessing external networks NetworkAccessType string
-)

-const (
-    // NetworkAccessBaseline allows the cluster to access external networks in a baseline manner NetworkAccessBaseline = NetworkAccessType("baseline")
-    // NetworkAccessRestricted access to external networks is by default restricted to registries, dns and ntp to partition only destinations.
-    // Therefore registries, dns and ntp destinations must be specified in the cloud-profile accordingly-
-    // If this is not the case, restricting the access must not be possible.
-    // Image overrides for all images which are required to create such a shoot, must be specified.
-No other images are provided in the given registry.
-    // customers can define own rules to access external networks as in the baseline.
-    // Service type loadbalancers are also not restricted.
-    NetworkAccessRestricted = NetworkAccessType("restricted")
-    // NetworkAccessForbidden in this configuration a customer can no longer create rules to access external networks.
-    // which are outside of a given list of allowed networks.
-This is enforced by the firewall.
-    // Service type loadbalancers are also not possible to open a service ip which is not in the list of allowed networks.
-    // This is also enforced by the firewall.
-    NetworkAccessForbidden = NetworkAccessType("forbidden")
-)
 ```

 Also the ClusterwideNetworkPolicy in the Firewall Controller was changed to show the deployment status of a CWNP.